j-sow/fetch-points-api/DESIGN.md

  - Random insertion and inorder traversal of Point tuples
  - Deduction algorithm
  - Balance algorithm
- - Integration test with Docker
+ - Integration tests for each endpoint